1. How do I become a declared History major?

 7. How do I pre-register for departmental seminars?

 Pre-registration for departmental seminars is done on-line.
-All declared History majors will receive an e-mail toward the middle of each semester giving them instructions for pre-registration for seminars to be offered the following semester.
+All declared History majors will receive an e-mail each semester giving them instructions for pre-registration for departmental seminars being offered the following semester.
 Remember that pre-registration is limited to declared History majors.
-If you declare the major later than the pre-registration deadline, you may still be able to pre-register for courses by contacting Essie Barros (email@example.com) in HGS 237.
+If you declare the major later than the pre-registration deadline, you may still be able to pre-register for courses by contacting Essie Barros (firstname.lastname@example.org).

 8. I missed all of the deadlines for seminar pre-registration.
 Can I still get into a seminar?

 Yes.
 You may petition for admission through the regular shopping process.
 Many departmental seminars still have openings at the beginning of the semester.
 Be sure to show up at the first meeting.
 It is also a good idea to email the professor in advance of the first class meeting.
 Final admission will be at the discretion of the instructor.

 9. Do I have to write a senior essay?

 Yes.
 All students must write either a 2-semester (required for distinction in the major) or 1-semester senior essay.
 For details of the essay requirement, see the “Requirements of the Major” available on the history department’s web site under “Undergraduate Program.”